 Here’s just one example: Since establishing a CLEAN Program in 2009, the city of Gainesville, Florida has grown its solar photovoltaic capacity by 3,500% and created nearly 300 local jobs, while energy prices have risen by less than 1%.
 Gainesville, with more than 12 megawatts of solar generating capacity and 200,000 residents, now boasts an installed solar capacity per capita total that is more than triple the United States average.

 This map highlights the status of CLEAN Programs in North America.

-The Clean Coalition has provided policy support to utilities and community choice aggregators across the country, and so far we have helped enough clean local energy online to provide peak power to nearly two million American homes.
+The Clean Coalition has provided policy support to utilities and community choice aggregators across the country, and so far we have helped enough clean local energy online to provide peak power to nearly 3 million American homes.

 Frequently Asked Questions